syncfusion-content/javascript-docs/js/ReportViewer/Toolbar-Customization.md

 {% endhighlight %}

-The below code sample hides the Print options from toolbar items.
+The following code sample hides the print options from the toolbar items.

 {% highlight javascript %}
         <script type="text/javascript">